sheryl-teo/SPM-Project-Code/README.md

 ###  `pip install -r requirements.txt`
 3. run fastapi application
 ###  `uvicorn app:app --reload`
+If you encounter any error after running this code, do check your directory
 4. go to this link on your browser
 ###  `http://127.0.0.1:8000/docs#`